CodingLifeM01/Final-Year-Project-Management-System/README.md

 # Final Year Project Management System
 This is my final year project for the Diploma in Computer Science course.
-This project is only for browse and will not have any updates.
+This project is only for demonstration purposes and will not have any new feature updates.

-This system allows the students to store and manage their Final Year Projects (FYP) in Nilai University, and it is containing few features such as file storage system, notification system, profile system, approve system, title registration system, comment system and so-on.
+This system allows the students to store and manage their Final Year Projects (FYP) at Nilai University, and it contains some features such as file storage system, notification system, profile system, approve system, title registration system, comment system, and so-on.

-Users can be divided into three types, namely ***students***, ***supervisors*** and ***coordinators***.
+Users can be divided into three types, namely ***students***, ***supervisors***, and ***coordinators***.
-- ***Students*** can register their FYP title, store and manage their FYP, and attach with some description and notes on their uploaded files thought this system.
+- ***Students*** can register their FYP title, store and manage their FYP, and attach descriptions and notes on their uploaded files through this system.
 - ***Supervisors*** can use this system to monitor the FYP progress of the student they are responsible for at all times, and provide help and suggestions through the comment system.
 - ***Coordinator*** can use this system to approve the FYP title applied for by students and manage the staffing of students and supervisors.